MeinGrundeinkommen/konfipay/README.md

 Hello :) This is a gem to access the Konfipay API more easily from Ruby.

-If you don't know what Konfipay is, this is probably not for you ;) Check it out here: https://portal.konfipay.de/
+If you don't know what Konfipay is, this is probably not for you ;) Check it out here: https://portal.konfipay.de/ Note that some knowledge of concepts/workflows from EBICS and SEPA will be necessary since Konfipay does not entirely abstract those, and so neither can this gem.

-This gem tries to abstract away some of the underlying complexities of how financial data is handled, and provide a nicer interface for Ruby applications (most likely Rails apps that handle SEPA debit/credit payments or need to access bank account data).
+This gem tries however to ease some of the underlying complexities of how financial data is handled (mostly the XML parsing/generation), and provide a nicer interface for Ruby applications (most likely Rails apps that handle SEPA debit/credit payments or need to access bank account data).

 You will need a user account with Konfipay.